iamadityavaishy/1000-Genome-Project/README.md

+The 1000 Genomes Project set out to provide a comprehensive description of common human genetic variation by applying whole-genome sequencing to a diverse set of individuals from multiple populations.
+The central goal of this project is to describe most of the genetic variation that occurs at a population frequency greater than 1 percentage, the human genome comprises three billion bases, of which millions differences between any two genomes from different people.

+About the Dataset
+    We are given ‘.tsv’ (Tab Separated Values) files of the Genome dataset and each file has thousands of columns and millions of rows.

 Project Title: VCF Processing and K-Means Clustering for Genomic Analysis

 Purpose:
     This project is designed for population analysis using genomic data.
 It preprocesses VCF files and applies K-means clustering to discover sub-populations based on genetic similarities.

+Implementation:-
+    • Decompress the zipped file to VCF format
+    • Read the file
+    • Removed the lines starting with ’##’ (contains Meta-information)
+    • Calculated the number of features in the dataset available
+    • Applied Chromosome number filter : an identifier from the reference genome
+    • Applied REF filter : Each base must be one of A,C,G,T (case insensitive).
+    • ALT filter : Comma separated list of alternate non-reference alleles.
+    • ’Filter’ filter : PASS if this position has passed all filters, i.e., a call is made at this position.
+Otherwise, if the site has not passed all filters

 Software to be used:
     1. C compiler (e.g., GCC)